Badafest/samrachana-web/README.md

 Samrachana is a free and open source structural analysis software based on Direct Stiffness Method.
 It is ideal for analysing 2D beams, frames and trusses.

-The current version `version 0.x` is named after ancient Nepali architect Araniko.
-The version `0.1` is `pre-release` and thus is susceptible to bugs and issues.

-> Learn more about the [versioning system we follow](https://link-to-docs-versioning).

 > If you find a bug or an issue, kindly post it in the [discussion forum](https://github.com/badafest/samrachana-web/discussions)

 ---